AlaskaAirlines/auro-table/docs/partials/useCases.md

 The `<auro-table>` element should be used in situations where users may:

-* Show static tabular data
+* Show static or dynamic tabular data or content